nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 We only write unit tests for Classes with methods, that are data changing, or have other logic.

 ### What not to Test
-**So POJOs , DTOs, Entity Classes, Custom Exceptions, and Controller Classes are not Unit tested tested**.
+  * So POJOs , DTOs, Entity Classes, Custom Exceptions, and Controller Classes are not Unit tested tested.

-If we use only Pass-Through methods in our Controller Classes then there is no logic to test so we don't test them.
-(this is explained below)
+  * If we use only Pass-Through methods in our Controller Classes then there is no logic to test so we don't test them. (this is explained below)

-Constructors or properties (if they just return variables).
+  * Constructors or properties (if they just return variables).
 Test them only if they contain validations.

-Configurations like constants, read only fields, configs, enumerations, etc.
+  * Configurations like constants, read only fields, configs, enumerations, etc.

-Facades of just wrapping other frameworks or libraries
+  * Façades of just wrapping other frameworks or libraries

-Container service registrations
+  * Container service registrations

-Exception messages
+  * Exception messages

-Private methods directly
+  * Private methods directly

-Complex SQL Queries (more than 3 joins or grouping, etc.).
+  * Complex SQL Queries (more than 3 joins or grouping, etc.).
 Better to test it with manual or some kind of system test against real DB.

-Complex multi-threading code (it is better to be tested with integration tests)
+  * Complex multi-threading code (it is better to be tested with integration tests)

-Methods that call another public method
+  * Methods that call another public method

 ### What to Test
-Collections passed as parameter not changed in the method
+  * Collections passed as parameter not changed in the method

-Algorithm Engines
+  * Algorithm Engines

-Utility methods
+  * Utility methods

-Core business logic methods
+  * Core business logic methods

-Simple DB queries checking predicates
+  * Simple DB queries checking predicates

-Services that are high-risk
+  * Services that are high-risk

 ### Getting SonarQube to ignore Classes we don't want to test
 This is done in the projects POM file (pom.xml) by adding the SonarQube Exclusions to folders or classes :